Note: To search for a word on this webpage, press the Ctrl & F keys (command & F on a Mac) to open the ‘Find’ box.

 Acceptance of Training Certification

 All applicants for a Class 1 licence must meet current competency requirements as published on the SLED website.
-Holders of training certificates that do not meet these requirements must contact an Approved Organisation (Security Training) to obtain acceptable training certification.
+Holders of training certificates that do not meet these requirements must contact a SLED Approved Organisation (Security Training) to obtain acceptable training certification.

 This does not apply to existing licensees who renew within 90 days of their licence expiry date.